 ‘ About five-hundred metres along the valley,’ said Bowman, confident the captain would confirm his identification for the type of tank rounds.

 Other than report back, for the moment there was nothing more he could do although he wished otherwise.
 South Vietnam fought for its life.
 Before Mason and the fledgling Special Operations Service took over covert action on the Indo-China peninsular, his own country pretended it was not involved - despite keeping a police advisory team in Saigon for the last nine years – other than snooping on the Americans and South Vietnamese for anything the military attachés could glean about the latest weapons and tactics.
 At least the Queen now sent a Royal Engineers officer across the Laos border to dig for communist weapons - a lone paratrooper provided Britain's expeditionary force.

 ' We find more, Dai-Ta. ' Ky bent down and began easing another box from the red soil.

 ' Make it quick,' remarked the colonel ironically, flicking his fingers at the deep pit,' otherwise, Ky, we'll all march chained together for the rest of our short lives carrying the enemy’s supplies over these mountains. '

 Ky laughed grimly and pulled hard until the box slid free.
 A second whistle came from not far away.
 Three soldiers almost hidden by the mist busily hauled out similar long objects from another trench.
 Bowman thought they had found more tank rounds but it was hard to tell through the gathering murk.
-The colonel set off in their direction, when the whole valley filled with whistles.
+The colonel had just set off in their direction when the whole valley filled with whistles.